westonMS/ecen520_student/lectures/glitches.md

     * 10.8: These are examples you can browse through but it is VHDL so you can probably ignore it.

 ## Key Concepts
+  * Source of output glitches in FSMs (transitioning between states and OFL logic glitches)
   * FSM Encoding approaches
-  * The difference between "Moore" and "Mealy" outputs
   * Moore output buffering and inability to implement Mealy output buffering
   * FSM Output glitches